Principle 2. The Principle of Action and Reaction. Third Week.

-This time: Compulsions
+This time: Compulsions!

-Over the last two weeks we focused on the general structure and implications of the principle, and how it played out (or didn’t, or could have) in our past.
+Over the last two weeks we focused on the general structure and implications of the principle, how it played out (or didn’t, or could have) in our past.
 This week we look at what it could mean in the present moment.
 Can I discover where this principle might be helpful in my present situation?

 Here’s some raw material that I hope you will find useful in your own reflections.

-Another Restating of Principle 2
+Another Restating of Principle Two and Two Musical Selections

 We also both had musical illustrations.

-Chris wrote…I got thinking of how the Principle seems to imply some sort of process with a particular “end” and forcing seems to imply doing violence to the process in pursuit of that end by rushing it or applying too much energy.
+At the time Chris wrote…I got thinking of how the principle seems to imply some sort of process with a particular “end” and forcing seems to imply doing violence to the process in pursuit of that end by rushing it or applying too much energy.
 Like over-stretching a muscle or turning the heat to high when cooking and burning the food.
-This brings us very close to the Principle about pursuing an end but this one seems to emphasize the excessive force that may be compulsively applied when pursuing an end.
+This brings us very close to the principle about pursuing an end but this one seems to emphasize the excessive force that may be compulsively applied when pursuing an end.
 It also brings to mind an attitude of possessiveness or “grabbing” the end, which paradoxically also inverts (subverts?) the end itself… …Speaking of overkill; here’s a nice version of that song, which seems to be about unnecessary worry — maybe one of the roots of “forcing”?

 I’d certainly say this aspect of the principle could give it the name: